DaweiXia/fenanodegree/frontend-nanodegree-mobile-portfolio-master/README.md

 10. Optimize pizza generator by picking randomPizzas outside.

+11. Optimize updatePositions by create variable phase outside the for loop.

 ### Customization with Bootstrap
 The portfolio was built on Twitter's <a href="http://getbootstrap.com/">Bootstrap</a> framework.
 All custom styles are in `dist/css/portfolio.css` in the portfolio repo.